sourcegraph/handbook/content/engineering/leadership/index.md

 #### Publicly documented interview modules

 - Problem: Any candidate who has interviewed at multiple companies knows that interview processes are hit or miss.
 We have spent time and effort to ensure that we have a great interview process, and candidates regularly tell us that we do after going through it.
 Right now, candidates don't know what to expect out of our interview process beyond the title of each interview module and a brief description.
-- Plan: We want candidates to know up front as much as possible about each interview, including exact questions that we will be asking them as and how we will be evaluating their answers (as much as possible).
+- Plan: We want candidates to know up front as much as possible about each interview, including exact questions that we will be asking them and how we will be evaluating their answers (as much as possible).
 Sharing this information would have many benefits:
   - It shows candidates that our process is reasonable, fair, and challenging.
   - It allows candidates to prepare and present their best selves.
   - It forces us to think of better interview questions that are [unhackable](http://www.paulgraham.com/lesson.html).